 - Create an API Key and save it in a safe place for later use.

 Create a new OAuth2 client using the Ory CLI.
 Alternatively, use the API and sending a POST request to the

-This is a protected endpoint, which means that you must include the Ory PAT in the
+This is a protected endpoint, which means that you must include the API Key in the